privacysandbox/privacy-sandbox-dev-support/README.md

 ## Process

-1. Take a look through the existing [Discussions](https://github.com/GoogleChromeLabs/privacy-sandbox-dev-support/discussions) to see if your issue has already been raised.
+1. Take a look through the existing [Issues](https://github.com/GoogleChromeLabs/privacy-sandbox-dev-support/issues) to see if your issue has already been raised.
 2. If not, create a new one!
-There are existing topics, but don't worry too much about picking the right one—we'll still answer.
+Don't worry about getting it exactly right first time, it's just the start of the discussion.
 3. Make sure you read the [Code of Conduct](/code-of-conduct.md).

 We will respond to your issues in a number of different ways: